 Graduate students can finance their studies at the University of Alberta in several ways.
 Some financial programs are administered by the Faculty of Graduate Studies and Research, and others are administered by other campus offices or outside organizations.
-The Department has a limited amount of student aid in the form of graduate assistantships which are awarded in September of each year on a competitive basis.

 Students in public health sciences are eligible to compete for the general graduate awards listed at www.ualberta.ca/gradstudies